123qwertyyay/123qwertyyay.github.io/_posts/2014-3-3-Hello-World.md

 Here are a few GitHub resources you may checkout if you are starting out as suggested by my mentor:
 1.<a href="https://docs.github.com/en/get-started/quickstart/set-up-git"> Setting up</a>
 2.<a href="https://github.com/firstcontributions/first-contributions:"> Learn about making contribution</a>
+### GitHub pages
+GitHub Pages is a static site hosting service that takes HTML, CSS, and JavaScript files straight from a repository on GitHub.
+This is what I am using to make this blog.
+It is wasy to use, and a great way to document your projects!
+## Week 3: Back to business!
+After what seemed to be a very tedious and cumbersome installation process came the time to actually use the package.
+#add about the testing- maybe photos, comparison of both wrappers- final decision
+The research on python wrappers followed that.
+The top options were: pyBind11 and SWIG.